 UCI is one of 62 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.

-UCI is ranked 14th among the nation’s best public universities and 49th among all national public and private universities, according to the annual U.S. News & World Report “America’s Best Colleges” ranking of undergraduate programs at leading universities.
+UCI is ranked ninth among the nation's best public universities and 39th among all national public and private universities, according to the annual U.S. News & World Report "America's Best Colleges" ranking of undergraduate programs at leading universities.
 UCI also ranks 31st in best value.
-Among specific undergraduate programs, The Henry Samueli School of Engineering ranked 49th among engineering schools whose highest degree is a doctorate.
+Among specific undergraduate programs, The Henry Samueli School of Engineering ranked 48th among engineering schools whose highest degree is a doctorate.
 UCI's undergraduate major in The Paul Merage School of Business ranks 32nd.
 U.S. News & World Report also named UCI a top college for veterans, ranking 23rd nationally.

 UCI ranks among the top 10 U.S. universities – public and private – in the number of undergraduate applications and, for fall 2015, the campus admitted among the most academically competitive freshman classes in its history.